dottantgal/ROS2_learning/README.md

 # ROS2 C++ PYTHON learning
 ##### _A useful collection of rclcpp and rclpy examples to dive into ROS2_
 This repository has the goal to help the learning process of ROS2 basic, middle and advance features through a collection of example nodes ready to compile and use.
-All the nodes have been tested with ROS2 Foxy for rclcpp and ROS2 Humble for rclpy
+All the nodes have been tested with ROS2 HUMBLE
 ## Folders tree

 ###### CPP